-Figure 21 shows that a new layer "Plantation (softwood/mixed)" has been created and is displayed on the map.
-This process is equivalent in the Spatial Portal of using "Add to Map | Areas | Gazetteer polygon" and then entering "Plantation (softwood" into the search box and then selecting the class.
-This latter process works because all contextual layers classes have been entered into the ALA's gazetteer database.
+Figure 21 shows that a new layer "Native shrublands and heathland" has been created and is displayed on the map.
+This process is equivalent in the Spatial Portal of using "Add to Map | Areas | Gazetteer polygon" and then entering " Native shrublands and heathland " into the search box and then selecting the class.
+This latter process works because all contextual layer classes have been entered into the ALA's gazetteer database.
+Note this legend functionality is intended to parallel a similar function for the point layers.